mustass/diffusion_models_for_speech/README.md

 ### Preprocessing of the LJ dataset

 To run conditional training or/and evaluation we need to create spectrograms.
-This is done by running:
-`/work3/s210527/dl22/` has to be replaced by your preffered location
 ```{bash}
 python3 scripts/preprocess.py
 ```